asjadnaqvi/stata-schemepack/README.md

 Please report errors or bugs or suggestions to improve the schemes.
 Not all graphs types have been tested and fine tuned.
 Several new schemes coming soon!

 :warning: A **bug** for Stata 15 was reported (June 2021).
 If you are using Stata 15, then the gg schemes won't work due to comptability issues.
 Type ```which scheme-s2color.scheme```.
 If it shows 2017, then don't use gg schemes.
 The white and black schemes should be fine.
-If the version is 2019 or higher (Stata 16 and above), then all the schemes should run fine.
+If the version is 2019 or higher (Stata 16+), then all the schemes should run fine.

 ### Change log
+* 28 Jun 2021: Minor errors in templates have been fixed.
+For example bar labels were showing in the wrong color in the black themes.
+The test file has been reduced in size.
+The preview graphs have been regenerated.
+The number of graphs show in the preview below have been reduced except for the tableau schemes.
+All files exist in the figure folder though.
+* 26 Jun 2021: Two new schemes added: neon and rainbow.
+Neon tests a new and more generic scheme generator script.
+Rainbow celebrates the 2021 Pride month and introduces the 6 pride flag colors in the schemes.
+This scheme is fairly limited in the sense that it only has six colors.
+But these are more than enough for presentations etc. This is also derived from the generic scheme template used for the Neon scheme.
 * 15 Jun 2021: Schemes updated to make them compatible with Stata 15 and earlier.
 The s2-scheme.scheme was updated to a new version in 2019 and the older scheme version was giving errors.
 * 16 Apr 2021: Very minor fixes to some colors.
 Histograms fixed and added to the graphs.
 Following schemes added: **brbg**, **piyg**, **ptol**, **jet**, **w3d**
 * 08 Apr 2021: Repository created with pkg file and the following schemes added: **tableau**, **cividis**, **viridis**, **hue**